cosmos72/schemesh/README.md

 it seamlessly integrates with standard POSIX pipelines and with Scheme objects, without the need to learn a new language with custom semantics.

-At high level, Structured Pipelines consist in three mechanisms:
+At high level, Structured Pipelines consist of three mechanisms:
-- external commands, shell builtins and Scheme functions can serialize structured data and write it to their standard output, in one of several supported formats (at the moment, JSON, NDJSON or WIRE - also see below).
+- input: new shell builtins and Scheme functions exist, that read from their standard input, autodetect the serialized format among CSV, JSON, NDJSON or a binary WIRE protocol, and recreate the structured data as a sequence of Scheme objects
-- new shell builtins and Scheme functions exist, that read from their standard input, autodetect the serialized format, and recreate the structured data as Scheme objects, ready to be managed from the shell builtin or Scheme function itself.
+- process: such shell builtins and Scheme functions process one Scheme object at time in streaming mode, filtering or transforming it as they see fit.
-- the new shell builtins and Scheme functions also write structured data (possibly after transforming it) to their standard output, automatically choosing the most appropriate output format: ascii-art table for terminals, WIRE for sockets, NDJSON in all other cases.
+- output: the shell builtins and Scheme functions serialize each transformed Scheme object and write it to their standard output, automatically choosing the most appropriate output format: ascii-art table for terminals, WIRE for sockets, NDJSON in all other cases (CSV is supported too, but never selected automatically).

 If desired, input and/or output format autodetection can also be disabled, by passing options to the shell builtin or Scheme function that indicate which format(s) to use.